joost-morsink/Rest/docs/arch.md

 The `IRestRepository` supports capability discovery through the `GetCapabilities` method.
 The capability descriptors returned are able to create a delegate to be called by the `CoreRestRequestHandler`.
-The actual Rest operation implementing method can then take over an execute its logic.
+The actual Rest operation implementing method can then take over and execute its logic.

 The `IRestRequestHandlerBuilder` interface can be used to create a pipeline of partial handlers, to which the `CoreRestRequestHandler` can be the most inner handler.

 ### Capabilities
 Rest capabilities can be specified and implemented freely.
-But, since the most RESTful architectures have been implemented using HTTP, the main HTTP method have been specified as Rest capabilities.
+But, since the most RESTful architectures have been implemented using HTTP, the main HTTP methods have been specified as Rest capabilities.
 They are:

 | Interface   | Method | Safe | Idempotent |